hpc2n/intro-git/scripts/0.setup/LECTURE.md

 When this is done, you will clone the course materials.

-NOTE: if you have a problem and want to use Kebnekaise, we have documentation for you.
+NOTE: if you have a problem and want to use Kebnekaise for this part, we have documentation for you.

 ---